Documentation for CodeGraph’s workflow system – LangGraph-based orchestration of 21 scenario workflows, composite pipelines, and the exec CI/CD tool.

 Scenario Routing¶

-After classification, the router dispatches to the matched scenario workflow.
+After pre-retrieval, the router dispatches to the matched scenario workflow function.

 # Returns the scenario node name